marcomandola/javafx_setup_VS_Code/README.md

   1. At the top left corner of the screen click on "Run"
   2. Then click on "Add confifguration"
   3. This will bring up a "launch.json" file
-  4. We will need to add the following string:
+  4. We will need to add the following string
 ```
 "vmArgs": "--module-path /path/to/your/javafx-sdk-17.0.1/lib --add-modules javafx.controls,javafx.fxml",

 in my case:
 "vmArgs": "--module-path /Users/marco/java/javafx-sdk-17.0.1/lib --add-modules javafx.controls,javafx.fxml",
 ```
   5. You will need to edit, inside the "Configurations" section, the area where you see "mainClass": "App"
   6. ("App" could be different if you changed Main class name)
   7. We will need to edit here from:

 ```
         {
             "type": "java",